FHIR/fhir-package-loader/README.md

 }
 ```

 For more control over the `PackageLoader`, use the [BasePackageLoader](src/loader/BasePackageLoader.ts).
 This allows you to specify the [PackageDB](src/db), [PackageCache](src/cache), [RegistryClient](src/registry), and [CurrentBuildClient](src/current) you wish to use.
-FHIRPackageLoader comes with implementations of each of these, but you may also provide your own implementations that adhere to the relevant interfaces.
+FHIR Package Loader comes with implementations of each of these, but you may also provide your own implementations that adhere to the relevant interfaces.

 #### BasePackageLoader Options